Durant and Cheryl ImbodenDurant & Cheryl Imboden's

 By Métro: Bir Hakeim (line 6) is close by; Ecole Militaire (line 8) and Trocadero (lines 6 and 9) are also within easy walking distance.

 By bus: Lines 42, 69, 72, 82, and 87 will get you to or near the Eiffel Tower.
-"Hop on, hop off" sightseeing buses such as L'Opentour also stop near the tower.
+"Hop on, hop off" sightseeing buses from L'Opentour and Big Bus Tours also stop near the tower.

 By taxi: Look for cabs at Piler Ouest (the tower's west leg) or on Quai Branly, the road that runs along the Seine in front of the tower.